1973 Preakness Time

 Did you know..

-- The June 19th hearing was actually the third time this issue has been considered by the Maryland Racing Commission.
-The first was in 1973, when CBS presented evidence which suggested that Secretariat had run the race in a time faster than track record holder Canonero II.
-The Commission then ruled that it was bound by regulation which stated that, in the event of an “extenuating circumstance” regarding the electronic timing device, the time of the official hand-clocker must serve as the official time.
+- The 2012 hearing was actually the third time this issue has been considered by the Maryland Racing Commission.
+The first was in 1973, when CBS presented evidence that suggested Secretariat had run the race in a time faster than track record holder Canonero II.
+The Commission then ruled that it was bound by regulation, which stated that, in the event of an “extenuating circumstance” regarding the electronic timing device, the time of the official hand-clocker must serve as the official time.
 The second occasion was in 1999, following a revision to the regulation that the official time of the race could be “provided by method considered reliable and accurate.”
-At that time Pimlico presented an informal argument to the Commission which decided there was insufficient basis to justify any change.
+At that time Pimlico presented an informal argument to the Commission, which decided there was insufficient basis to justify any change.

-- Three generations of the Chenery/Tweedy family were present at the June hearing: Penny Chenery, son John Tweedy, and granddaughter Alice McGrath.
+- Three generations of the Chenery/Tweedy family were present at the 2012 hearing: Penny Chenery, son John Tweedy, and granddaughter Alice McGrath.
 Also present was renowned Secretariat biographer Bill Nack.
-The presentation to the commission was organized and orchestrated by Secretariat.com President, Leonard Lusky.
-The process to build the case actually began nearly three years prior when Mr. Lusky served as a technical advisor for Disney to assist the studio in acquiring the original CBS video footage for use in the feature film.
+The presentation to the commission was organized and orchestrated by Secretariat.com President Leonard Lusky.
+The process to build the case actually began nearly three years prior when Mr. Lusky served as a technical advisor for Disney to assist the studio in acquiring the original CBS video footage for use in their feature film.

-- The presentation to the commission contained four basic premises: 1) Proof that the official time or 1:54 2/5 could not be accurate; 2) Actual digital measurement and timing of the 1973 race; 3) fractional split time analysis, 4) side by side video comparison analysis with race footage from both the 1985 and 1996 Preakness Stakes and their respective officially recorded time of 1:53 2/5.
+- The presentation to the commission contained four basic premises: 1) Proof that the official time or 1:54 2/5 could not be accurate; 2) Actual digital measurement and timing of the 1973 race; 3) fractional split time analysis, 4) and side-by-side video comparison analysis with race footage from both the 1985 and 1996 Preakness Stakes and their respective officially recorded time of 1:53 2/5.

 - The five timing experts assembled to analyze the 1973 video footage were unanimous in their collective conclusion.
 Their conservative analysis was that the final time was 1:53 flat, however at least two of the five suggested the actual time may have been as fast as 1:52 4/5.